SvenErik1968/Farger.inc/README.md

 In the [_Documentation_](./Documentation/) folder, you will find a set of HTML-files (one for each of the include-files) that contain a simple table showing the color name, the RGB hex color code, a color sample, and a button that will copy the color name to the clipboard.

 ### TODO
-- [X] Create an include file based on the meodai/color-names collection
+- [X] Create an include file based on the meodai/color-names collection ([Issue 4](https://github.com/SvenErik1968/Farger.inc/issues/4#issue-716782026))
 - [ ] Create a documentation HTML-file for the new farger_color_names.inc